Sede della facoltà di Agraria e Forestale

 Grand Duke Pietro Leopoldo, commissioned the renovation project to architect Giuseppe Manetti, who foreshadowed the English landscape garden.

-At the end of the 18th century, Cascine park was enriched with monuments, such as the Palazzina Reale, now the seat of the Faculty of Agriculture and Forestry, the Grand Ducal Stables, seat of PARC, the Quercione drinking trough, known as the Fountain of Boccacce, the pyramid which was used as an ice-house, and more architectural details.
+At the end of the 18th century, Cascine park was enriched with monuments, such as the Palazzina Reale, now the seat of the Faculty of Agriculture and Forestry, the Grand Ducal Stables, seat of the cultural center PARC, the Quercione drinking trough, known as the Fountain of Boccacce, the pyramid which was used as an ice-house, and more architectural details.

 In addition to the Boccacce Fountain, there is also the Narcissus Fountain, where we can read an inscription dedicated to the Romantic English poet Percy Bysshe Shelley.